oorjitchowdhary/oorjitchowdhary/README.md

 **Hi!
 I'm Oorjit,** a rising senior at University of Washington, Seattle from New Delhi, India.

 I'm interested in building tech for public-interest systems, finance, user experience, or scientific research.
-If you're curious about my past experience and specific skills, feel free to check out my resume [here](./assets/resume.pdf).

 #### Currently, I am:
 - interning at xAI/X in the core infrastructure team for a second summer in Palo Alto.